-For us, 'student voice' is about giving our pupils the opportunities to share their views, their feelings and their learning, and be enabled to communicate them, whether that be by spoken word, signing, symbols, gesture, AAC or combination of any of these.
+For us, 'student voice' is about giving our pupils the opportunities to share their views, their feelings and their learning, and be enabled to communicate them, whether that be by spoken word, signing, symbols, gesture, AAC or combination of these.
 At the root of all of this, to ensure student voice is relevant and meaningful, are strong relationships with our staff.
-We get to know our students really well so we can understand how they best learn, how they can best communicate and how best to facilitate opportunities to share their news, views, and feelings.
+We get to know our students really well, so we can understand how they best learn, how they can best communicate and how best to facilitate opportunities to share their news, views, and feelings.

 Why do we have a Student Council?

 Students like to have their say, and we want our students to learn to be active and democratic citizens following and embedding the British Values.
 The Student Council provides our young people with a way to discuss their opinions, views and thoughts.
 It allows students to have a voice that is proactive in promoting positive change within the school.
 All students have an opportunity to voice their opinions and have their views taken into account in decisions which impact upon them.
 The student council gives school council representatives a huge sense of responsibility and pride in their school.

 Who is on the Council?